 - loss of appetite

-- muscle pains or stiffness
+- muscle aches and pains

-- stuffy or runny nose
+- runny nose

-- tenderness in the stomach area
+- sugar in the urine

 - trouble sleeping

-- weight loss
+- unexplained weight loss

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.